- Children Diagnosed With Cancer: Financial and Insurance Issues

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-- It allows a parent who has had health insurance for at least 12 months with no long loss of coverage (usually more than 63 days) to change jobs and be guaranteed other coverage with a new employer (as long as that employer offers group insurance).
+- It allows a parent who has had a grandfathered health plan for at least 12 months with no long loss of coverage (usually more than 63 days) to change jobs and be guaranteed other coverage with a new employer (as long as that employer offers group insurance).
 In this case there may be no waiting period and the pre-existing condition exclusion may be reduced or not applied.

 The Family and Medical Leave Act of 1993